mcyph/unihack_2021_park_earn/README.md

        git clone https://github.com/[my user name here]/react_spectrecss_kickstarter.git
        cd react_spectrecss_kickstarter

+4. Create a blank .env file with the following contents to make sure the development server restarts on file changes:

+       CHOKIDAR_USEPOLLING=true

-3. Then, to run the server, type the following from Windows from an administrator command prompt:
+5. Then, to run the server, type the following from Windows from an administrator command prompt:

        docker-compose up